-As we mentioned in Section 1, we need to introduce fiber amplifiers only on fiber, which would otherwise lack the required bandwidth, in order to design the cost-effective logical topology.
+As we mentioned in Section 1, we need to install only the different types of fiber amplifiers on a fiber, which would otherwise not fulfill the required bandwidth.
+In this way, the most cost-effective logical topology can be achieved.
 In this section, we propose a new method for the design of logical topologies that minimizes the number of optical amplifiers deployed.
-We call this algorithm the MALDA (Minimum number of fiber Amplifiers Logical topology Design Algorithm).
+We call this algorithm MALDA (Minimum number of fiber Amplifiers Logical topology Design Algorithm).

-In our MALDA, $W_1$ (< W) wavelengths are initially set for carriage by each fiber.
-When there is no available wavelength on a certain fiber during the subsequent design of the logical topology, $W_i$ wavelengths are added by introducing an additional fiber amplifier i ( $2 \le i \le N{max}$ ).
+In our MALDA, $W_1$ (< W) wavelengths are initially set for carrying traffic by each fiber.
+When there is no available wavelength on a certain fiber during the subsequent design of the logical topology, $W_i$ wavelengths are added by introducing an additional fiber amplifier type i ( $2 \le i \le N{max}$ ).
 Here, we assume that $N{max}$ kinds of fiber amplifiers can be deployed on the fiber.
 Note that we select the wavelengths in the wave-band that is available with EDFA (C + L band) as $W_1$ . $W_i$ and $N{max}$ are determined by the technological constraints as Fig. 1 shows.
-If the maximum number of wavelengths that can be multiplexed on a fiber is W, we obtain the following relationship for fiber f, where $N_f$ $(1 \le N_f \le N{max})$ is the number of fiber amplifiers deployed on fiber f.
-The objective function of the MALDA is,
+If the maximum number of wavelengths that can be multiplexed on a fiber is W, we obtain the following relationship for fiber f, where $N_f$ $(1 \le N_f \le N{max})$ is the number of fiber amplifier types deployed on fiber f.
+Adding a new fiber amplifiers means to install an additional type of fiber amplifiers to increase the number of wavelengths of the fiber by an additional waveband.
+The objective function of MALDA is,